Nathaniel Dorsky: Career

 In New York, Dorsky was exposed to the local experimental film scene and made a trilogy of films about his childhood.
 Shortly after premiering the first film of the trilogy, Ingreen, he met Jerome Hiler at the Film-Makers' Cooperative.

 Dorsky and Hiler became romantic partners and moved to rural Lake Owassa, New Jersey in 1966.
 He won an Emmy Award for the film Gauguin in Tahiti: Search for Paradise which was directed by Martin Carr in 1967.
 Ralph Steiner hired Dorsky to edit three of his final films: A Look at Laundry, Beyond Niagara, and Look Park.

 Dorsky continued shooting footage during his time in New Jersey but stopped editing and releasing films for many years.
 After Hiler made an untitled film as a birthday gift, he made one in response, and the two pieces are now known as Fool's Spring (Two Personal Gifts).
 Both were projectionists and programmers at the local branch of the Sussex County Area Reference Library, which commissioned them to make an industrial film.
 The resulting piece Library features a minimalist soundtrack by Tony Conrad and narration by Beverly Grant.

 Dorsky and Hiler stayed in New Jersey until 1971 when they moved to San Francisco.
 After going to Los Angeles to work on the exploitation film Revenge of the Cheerleaders, Dorsky settled in San Francisco permanently.
 He served for several years on the board of the San Francisco Cinematheque.

 In the early 1980s, he edited his films from living at Lake Owassa to make Hours for Jerome, a two-part film structured around the seasons.
 He experimented with silent speed in making the film, and since then he has made silent films which are screened at a reduced frame rate.
 Hours for Jerome was inducted into the National Film Registry in 2012.

 Dorsky's other short films from the 1980s concentrated on the film grain, texture, and color.
+Pneuma captures the grain patterns of expired, unexposed rolls of film, and he used footage of grains of sand to create Alaya.
+Ariel, like Pneuma, was made without the use of a camera.
+17 Reasons Why is composed of unslit 8 mm footage, resulting in a four-image arrangement.

 Dorsky co-directed the 1986 documentary What Happened to Kerouac? with Richard Lerner, director of Revenge of the Cheerleaders.
 Lerner brought him onto the project to shoot footage that would accompany tapes of Jack Kerouac reading his own poems.
 Dorsky has since continued working as a film doctor, particularly for documentary films supported by the Film Arts Foundation in San Francisco.